FarronF/limerick-council-meetings/meetings/2016/06/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick held on 16th May 2016.md

 Iarnrod Eireann in relation to the future use of this line and the Senior Executive Planner

-undertook to revert to the Members in relation to same.--- 4
+undertook to revert to the Members in relation to same.
+---
+4

 In response to queries the Operations Manager, Central Services & North Division noted that